Colorado RTK Correction Service

 Which coordinate systems does RTKdata support in Colorado?

-Corrections reference NAD83(2011), Epoch 2010.0.
-Your field software converts to the appropriate Colorado State Plane zone (North, Central, or South) or UTM.
+The network outputs NAD83(2011), Epoch 2010.0.
+From there your field software handles the transformation into Colorado State Plane North, Central or South, or into UTM.

 Experience precise RTK coverage across Colorado